 Wireless (wifi) transmission

 Built in 1916 by G Muller in Amsterdam, Groningen, Netherlands for Ganger Rolf.

-Constructed under the Det Norske Veritas (DNV) Classification 1A1 + K as a Steamer trading on the coasts of Norway and Denmark, and on the West Coast of Sweden.
+Constructed under the Det Norske Veritas (DNV) Classification 1A1 + K as a Steamer trading on the coasts of Norway, Russia and Denmark, and on the West Coast of Sweden.

 Built of steel riveted onto angle frames this ship was the last small coasting vessel of her size to work in Norway, she operated carrying commercial cargo from 1916 up until July 2003 a total of 87 years.